 Most people expect their new fridge to last at least 10 years, but not all of them do.
 And with a typical manufacturer's warranty lasting only about two years, dealing with a faulty fridge can be a serious annoyance.

-The annual CHOICE fridge reliability survey (member-viewed only) asks thousands of members about their experiences with their own fridges – what they think of them and how they've held up over time.
-With 9415 responses, our 2017 survey gives you a really good indication of how various fridge brands stack up over time – something we can't test in our labs.
+CHOICE's annual fridge reliability survey (available exclusively to CHOICE members) asks thousands of members about their experiences with their own fridges – what they think of them and how they've held up over time.
+With 7100 responses, our 2021 survey gives you a really good indication of how various fridge brands stack up over time – something we can't test in our labs.